Spring

 Stiffness

 Stiffness is a measure of how much force is required to extend/compress the spring.
 A stiffness of zero means that the spring applies no force to bring the joint back to the resting position.
 A non-zero stiffness with zero damping will cause the joint to oscillate around the resting position.
-The force applied due to the stiffness is given by the following equation, where k is the spring constant and x is the difference between the current position and the resting position:
+The force due to the stiffness, is given by the following equation, where k is the spring constant and x is the difference between the current position and the resting position:

 $$F_{s}=-kx$$